 Walter McIlhenny inspects a barrel of aged mash in the McIlhenny warehouse in 1967.

-After the peppers are picked, they are mashed and then mixed with a small amount of Avery Island salt extracted from the salt mines that lie beneath the Island.
-The pepper mash is placed in white oak barrels, and the wooden tops of the barrels are then covered with more Avery Island salt, which acts as a natural barrier to protect the barrels’ contents.
-The mash is allowed to ferment and then age for up to three years in the McIlhenny warehouse.
+The fresh peppers are mashed, mixed with a small amount of Avery Island salt extracted from the salt mines that lie beneath the Island, and placed in oak barrels.
+The wooden barrel tops are covered with more Avery Island salt to form a natural protective barrier, and the pepper mash is allowed to age for up to three years in the McIlhenny warehouse.
 This process creates the subtle flavor notes that are unique to our Original Red Sauce.

 The mash is inspected by a member of the McIlhenny family.
 When approved, the fully aged mash is then blended with high-quality distilled vinegar.
 Numerous stirrings and about four weeks later, the pepper skins, pulp and seeds are strained out using three different-sized screens.
 Then the “finished” sauce is bottled by modern methods, labeled in 22 languages and dialects, and prepared for shipment to over 165 countries and territories around the world.